 DRW Consultants, LLC has completed the required traffic study for the property.
 The report and findings have been provided to VDOT and James City County for review.
 Turn lane and entrance improvements have been added to the Master Plan in accordance with the study.
-These improvements include a proposed 100' taper into the development, a proposed westbound 100'x100' turn lane/taper at Oakland Drive and the modification of an existing eastbound 200'x200' turn lane/taper into a 400' turn lane with 100' taper at the intersection of Richmond Road and Pricket Road.
+These improvements include a proposed westbound 100'x100' turn lane/taper at Oakland Drive and the modification of an existing eastbound 200'x200' turn lane/taper into a 400' turn lane with 100' taper at the intersection of Richmond Road and Pricket Road.